smanolloff/vcmi-gym/doc/rl_training.md

 I've mostly been using PPO with action masking as the RL algorithm and am experimenting with numerous neural network architectures.
-So far I have achieved best results with a simple 1-layer 2D convolutional layer, followed by a FC-1024 layer with batch normalization an LeakyReLU activations and it's basically showing a 60+% winrate vs VCMI's Neutral AI (StupidAI) and is struggling at around 50% vs. VCMI's Player AI (BattleAI):
+So far I have achieved best results with a simple 1-layer 2D convolutional layer, followed by a FC-1024 layer with batch normalization and LeakyReLU activations which is basically showing a 60+% winrate vs VCMI's Neutral AI (StupidAI) and is struggling at around 50% vs. VCMI's Player AI (BattleAI):